0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 ## The State

+### John Percival Hackworth & Lord Alexander Chung-Sik Finkle-McGraw

 ![Finkle-McGraw]({{ site.baseurl }}/assets/images/2023/finklemcgraw.png)

 INT.
 WAITING ROOM - DAY

 We see JOHN PERCIVAL HACKWORTH, the chief architect of EduQation, sitting in a waiting room outside the chambers of LORD ALEXANDER CHUNG-SIK FINKLE-MCGRAW.
 Hackworth is dressed in a suit and tie, and appears to be deep in thought.

 LORD FINKLE-MCGRAW'S ASSISTANT
 (from offscreen)